Six members of chambers participate in Inner Temple outreach events - Apr 2019

-Sarabjit Singh QC has long been recognised as a leading and versatile practitioner in diverse areas of law, including tax, public law, historic abuse cases and clinical negligence.
+Sarabjit Singh QC has long been recognised as a leading and versatile practitioner in various areas of law including tax, public law, clinical negligence and historic abuse cases.
+He acts for claimants and defendants and, being public access qualified, is happy to accept instructions directly from members of the public.

 Tax & Duties